Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Introduction

-We present the first comprehensive study to systematically investigate the optimal temporal window for ECG arrhythmia detection, evaluating model performance across temporal contexts ranging from 2 to 60 epochs, i.e., 1 to 30 minutes of continuous ECG data at an epoch length of 30 seconds.
-Our findings reveal consistent optimal performance in the 20-40 epoch range, i.e., 10 to 20 minutes, suggesting fundamental characteristics of cardiac rhythm analysis that extend beyond dataset-specific artifacts.
-Our evaluation encompasses training on large-scale and medium-sized datasets, followed by rigorous out-of-distribution testing on medium-sized and smaller benchmark databases from PhysioNet~\cite{goldberger2000physiobank}.
+We present the first comprehensive study to systematically investigate the optimal temporal window for ECG arrhythmia detection, evaluating model performance across temporal contexts ranging from 2 to 60 windows, i.e., 1 to 30 minutes of continuous ECG data at a window length of 30 seconds.
+We emphasize that we work with a fixed window size of 30s throughout this work, longer temporal context is implemented by considering multiple consecutive windows at once.
+Our findings reveal consistent optimal performance in the 20-40 window range, i.e., 10 to 20 minutes, suggesting fundamental characteristics of cardiac rhythm analysis that extend beyond dataset-specific artifacts.
+Our evaluation encompasses training on large-scale and medium-sized datasets, followed by rigorous out-of-distribution testing on medium-sized and smaller benchmark databases from PhysioNet~\citep{goldberger2000physiobank}.
 This comprehensive evaluation framework spans diverse acquisition protocols, patient populations, and clinical contexts, enabling thorough assessment of model robustness and generalizability across real-world deployment scenarios.
-The consistency of our findings across these diverse datasets provides strong evidence for the generalizability of multi-epoch approaches in clinical ECG analysis.
-To summarize, we put forward the following technical contributions: \begin{enumerate} \item We assess hierarchical prediction models leveraging structured state space models that showed outstanding performance in sleep stage prediction~\cite{wang2025s4sleep} for the purpose of arrhythmia prediction.
-The proposed models, in particular when trained on large-scale datasets such as Icentia11k~\cite{icentia11kphysionet}, show strong predictive performance, also when evaluated on out-of-distribution data. \item We provide robust evidence for the advantages of jointly predicting multiple prediction epochs at once as opposed to a single epoch at a time, as predominantly considered in the literature, both in terms of in-distribution and out-of-distribution performance.
-We present qualitative evidence for the advantages of such multi-epoch prediction models. \end{enumerate}
+The consistency of our findings across these diverse datasets provides strong evidence for the generalizability of multi-window approaches in clinical ECG analysis.
+To summarize, we put forward the following technical contributions: \begin{enumerate} \item We assess hierarchical prediction models leveraging structured state space models that showed outstanding performance in sleep stage prediction~\citep{wang2025s4sleep} for the purpose of arrhythmia prediction.
+The proposed models, in particular when trained on large-scale datasets such as Icentia11k~\citep{icentia11kphysionet}, show strong predictive performance, also when evaluated on out-of-distribution data. \item We provide robust evidence for the advantages of jointly predicting multiple prediction windows at once as opposed to a single window at a time, as predominantly considered in the literature, both in terms of in-distribution and out-of-distribution performance.
+We present qualitative evidence for the advantages of such multi-window prediction models. \end{enumerate}